jamesloper/meteor-mango/README.md

+`meteor npm install --save meteor-mango`

 **Meteor Mango** is a simple, lightweight alternative to collection-hooks and can auto sync relational data.
 Say hello to a more maintainable codebase.
 However collection-hooks can cause spaghetti code, so don't overuse them!

-To add to your project, just run `meteor npm install --save meteor-mango`

 ### Relational Example